APA Health Services Psychology

 How does the UCTC reflect its commitment to individual and cultural differences?

 The UCTC staff represents a wide range of cultural and individual diversity, and individuals who are dedicated to the intentional inclusion of multicultural competence in all areas of their work.
-The staff reflects differences in racial and ethnic background, national origin, sexual orientation, religion and spirituality, age, and gender.
+The staff reflects differences in racial and ethnic background, national origin, sexual identity, religion and spirituality, age, and gender.
 Our entire staff shares the goal of providing sensitive, high quality services to diverse people.
 We strive to create an environment where all people feel welcome.
 We attempt to facilitate mutual respect and understanding among people of diverse racial, ethnic, national, and cultural backgrounds, sexual/affectional orientation, mental and physical abilities, language, class, gender, age, body size, religion/spiritual beliefs, as well as other types of diversity.
 As a staff, we are addressing issues of multiculturalism in our clinical work, seminar training, programming, consultation and outreach, and staff development.

 Cultural and individual diversity is infused throughout all aspects of the intern’s learning environment.
 This infusion occurs through staff attention to diversity issues as they arise in the natural course of the interns’ service delivery, collegial interaction, supervision, and through explicit didactic focus.
 Specific examples of internship activities that focus on awareness of individual and cultural differences include attendance at professional staff development workshops with senior clinical staff on a variety of topics related to multiculturalism (e.g.multicultural supervision), participation in a process-oriented intern multicultural seminar throughout the year, optional attendance at summer brown-bag lunches to watch diversity related videos, and participation in rotations that involve working with culturally diverse students.